OpenMDAO/Aviary/aviary/docs/developer_guide/unit_tests.md

 One can find examples mostly in `subsystems` and `mission` The purpose is to make sure that a variable in an object (namely a component and/or a group) is computed as expected.
 It is advised that `assert_near_equal` test is carried for all outputs both in components and groups.

-### assert_almost_equal
+### assert_almost_equal and similar assertions

 A similar unit test is NumPy's utility is `assert_almost_equal`.
 It checks whether the absolute difference of `actual_value` from `expected_value` is within certain tolerance.
 As [documented](https://numpy.org/doc/stable/reference/generated/numpy.testing.assert_almost_equal.html) by NumPy, it is not recommended.
+For strings and integers, `assertEqual` of `unittest` is used.

+There are other similar assertions like `assertIsNone`, `assertIsNotNone`, `assertNotEqual`, `assertGreater`, `assertIn`, `assertNotIn`, `assertTrue`, and `assertFalse`.
+They together represent about 15% of all the assertions.

 ### assert_check_partials

-The next frequently used assertion is `assert_check_partials` from the OpenMDAO utility.
+The second most used assertion is `assert_check_partials` from the OpenMDAO utility.
 This is critically important because it checks whether the partial derivatives coded by develops are correct.
 It is the key in optimization.
 To use this test, you first prepare the partial derivative `data` by calling `check_partials` on an object.
 Then call `assert_check_partials` function with the `data`.

 ```
 data = prob.check_partials(out_stream=None)